 An EU Member State must refund VAT to eligible claimants established in other Member States.
-To be eligible for VAT refund several conditions should be met, including but not limited to: the claimant must not make taxable supplies of goods or services in the Member State (where this claimant itself would be liable to handle VAT for these sales).
+To be eligible for a VAT refund several conditions should be met, including but not limited to: the claimant must not make taxable supplies of goods or services in the Member State (where this claimant itself would be liable to handle VAT for these sales).

-The deadline for filing a refund application for EU established businesses is 30 September of the calendar year following the refund period.
+The deadline for filing a refund application for EU-established businesses is 30 September of the calendar year following the refund period.
 Refunds should generally be paid within six months after the Member State authority receives the claim application.

 If not established within the EU

-VAT refund can usually be claimed if certain requirements are satisfied, e.g. usually that the jurisdiction where the claimant (i.e. you) is resident provides the same relief to its own VAT and that you do not perform supply of goods or services in the Member State (where this claimant itself would be liable to handle VAT for these sales).
+VAT refund can usually be claimed if certain requirements are satisfied, e.g. usually that the jurisdiction where the claimant (i.e. you) is a resident provides the same relief to its own VAT and that you do not perform supply of goods or services in the Member State (where this claimant itself would be liable to handle VAT for these sales).

 The deadline for filing a refund application for businesses not established within the EU is generally within six months after the end of the calendar year, that is, i.e. by 30 June of the following year.
 Notably, some EU countries may have different refund application deadlines.
 Refunds should generally be paid within six months after the Member State receives the claim.

-For UK VAT charged after 31 December 2020: UK VAT refund procedure follows local UK rules and is available under certain conditions, including but not limited to: the VAT refund claimant does not make any taxable supplies in the UK (regardless of their value), apart from when UK VAT is self-assessed by the buyer.
+For UK VAT charged after 31 December 2020: UK VAT refund procedure follows local UK rules and is available under certain conditions, including but not limited to the VAT refund claimant does not make any taxable supplies in the UK (regardless of their value), apart from when UK VAT is self-assessed by the buyer.